dstackai/dstack/docs/workflows/lab.md

-# VS Code
+# JupyterLab

-This provider launches a VS Code dev environment.
+The `code` launches a JupyterLab application.

-You can specify the version of Python, a `requirements.txt` file to pre-install, environment variables, arguments, which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. CPU, GPU, memory, etc).
+The provider allows you to specify the version of Python, a `requirements.txt` file to pre-install, environment variables, properties, which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. whether it should be a spot/preemptive instance, how much memory, GPU, etc.)

 ## Example usage